 How Long Does It Take to Get a Slip and Fall Payout?

-Supermarkets, shopping centres, and grocery store slip and fall claims typically have mediated settlements, thus avoiding expensive and unpredictable court action.
-The average time to achieve compensation for slips and falls is six to ten months for moderate and minor injuries and up to 18 months for severe slip and fall injuries.
+The average time to achieve compensation for slips and falls is nine months for moderate and minor injuries and up to 18 months for severe slip-and-fall injuries.
+Supermarket, shopping centre, and grocery store slip-and-fall claims typically have mediated settlements, which avoid expensive and unpredictable court action.

 However, if public liability claims proceed to court, an outcome can take several years, depending on how the responsible party defends the case.
-An out-of-court settlement is generally the best outcome because it typically settles in a shorter time frame with lower legal fees.
+An out-of-court settlement is generally preferred as it typically settles in a shorter time frame with lower legal fees.

-How Personal Injury Lawyers Help with Public Liability Claims
+Personal Injury Lawyers’ Advice for Public Liability Claims

-You could have the right sue for damages when a property owner’s negligence injures you.
-A personal injury lawyer can explain your legal options.
-Experienced public liability lawyers can explain the legal process of supermarket injury claims and how to access financial compensation for your loss.
+You could have the right to sue for damages when a property owner’s negligence injures you.
+In that case, a personal injury lawyer understands the legal options.
+Furthermore, an experienced public liability lawyer can explain the legal process of supermarket injury claims and the steps to access financial compensation.

-The legal team at Splatt Lawyers helps Queenslanders learn their rights after a shopping centre or supermarket accident.
-Splatt Lawyers provides a free claim check and 100% no-win, no-fee legal services.
-Call: 1800 700 125.
+The legal team at Splatt Lawyers can explain your rights after a shopping centre or supermarket accident on a 100% no-win, no-fee basis.
+It’s free to know your options.
+Call 1800 700 125.

 Supermarket Slip and Fall Cases FAQS